codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

+---
+order: "0"
+navTitle: "Translator control"
+---

-# C++ Attributes Reference #
+# CodePorting.Translator Cs2Cpp control attributes #

 This section describes attributes available in the CodePorting.Translator.Cs2Cpp.Control project.
 Use them to resolve translation issues or improve the translation experience.

 [TOC]

+These attributes are part of the translator itself and affect how the syntax node they're assigned to is translated.
+As a reminder, they can be assigned either directly in the C# code being translated or through [config files](/user-guide/configuration-file/attributes.md).

 > Note: Code examples used on this page are for illustration purposes only.
 Efforts were made to keep them as simple as possible.
 Actual translator output may differ.

-## CodePorting.Translator Cs2Cpp attributes ##
+## CppAddStructDefaultMethods ##

-These attributes are part of the translator itself and affect how the syntax node they're assigned to is translated.
-As a reminder, they can be assigned either directly in the C# code being translated or through [config files](/user-guide/configuration-file/attributes.md).

-### CppAddStructDefaultMethods ###

 **Used on**: Structures